 This unit is where the independence training for the student really begins.
 Independent cooking and living is highly encouraged.

-This unit has its own kitchen and laundry facilities, and the boys are encouraged to use these.
+This unit has its own kitchen and laundry facilities, and the students are encouraged to use these.
 There are staff available to assist any students.
-The boys are encouraged to partake in the cooking programme with the facility of a budget to go shopping and cooking the food that they have bought two nights per week.
+The students are encouraged to partake in the cooking programme with the facility of a budget to go shopping and cooking the food that they have bought two nights per week.

-As with all other units there is also a staff bedroom so that a member of staff is on the unit through the night in addition to our waking night social educator.
+In addition to our waking night social educator, all units have a staff bedroom so that a member of staff is on the unit through the night.